phantasma-io/phantasmaphoenix-gitbook/developers/sdks/csharp/phantasma-api.md

 ---

 ## Auction

-{% hint style="warning" %}
-This functionality is currently disabled and will be re‑enabled according to the [roadmap](https://phantasma.info/blockchain#roadmap)
-{% endhint %}

 ### `Task<int> GetAuctionsCountAsync(string chainAddressOrName, string symbol)`
 Gets the number of auctions currently available in the market contract for a given token